What is peer support?

 If you are not ready to join a group, you can request one-to-one peer support.
 We will match you up with a trained peer supporter who can chat to you over the phone, via chat, email, or face-to-face.
 Our peer supporters are all parents with lived experience of perinatal mental illness.
 Your peer supporter will contact you to carry out an initial assessment and if you both agree that one-to-one peer support is the best support for you, they will arrange a suitable time each week to speak to you and offer a listening ear.
 Our peer supporters aren’t counsellors, they don’t offer therapy, but a safe space to talk about how you are feeling.
 They can signpost you to services and information that may help with your recovery and help you to work through your issues by offering support.

-"I just want to say thank you for We Are Pangs.
+"I just want to say thank you for The Parent Rooms.
 This service has been my lifeline."

 K., Peer Support Participant